 Translators Pevear and Volokhonsky are already famous for producing readable versions of “War and Peace,” “The Brothers Karamazov,” “The Master and Margarita” and numerous other iconic works.

-Born in 1831 in a Russian village, Leskov had little formal education, but was a great traveller and a prolific journalist.
+Born in 1831 in a Russian village, Leskov had little formal education, but was a great traveler and a prolific journalist.
 His work has gone in and out of favor, but his commitment to portraying real life was crucially influential on writers like Chekhov and Isaac Babel.
 Pevear’s lucid introduction charts the author’s many re-discoveries by 19th-century artists, Soviet critics or modernist philosophers, and quotes a late interview with Leskov: “I love literature as a means … to express what I hold to be true and good.”